cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 </HighlightBox>

 [Atlas](https://atlas.cosmos.network/) implements a registry for such modules.
 With it, developers can publish, update, and download Cosmos SDK modules.
-It is a helpful tool for developers who wish to get an overview of existing modules when developing their own application.
+It is a helpful tool for developers who wish to get an overview of existing modules when developing their applications.

-Additionally, Atlas offers a [node explorer](https://atlas.cosmos.network/nodes) that lets you crawl through nodes of a Tendermint-based network so as to discover its topology and the nodes' metadata.
+Additionally, Atlas offers a [node explorer](https://atlas.cosmos.network/nodes) that lets you crawl through nodes of a Tendermint-based network to discover its topology and the nodes' metadata.

 <HighlightBox type="tip">